When Your Customers Don't Pay; on time or AT ALL (a contractor's life pt. 2) (English)

 One other item which should be noted is that most contracts outline payment terms.
 The most common is NET 30 - meaning the customer has 30 days to pay the invoice without penalty.
 The larger the customer, the more likely they will have an AP Department with a policy to pay invoices on the last possible day allowable by the payment terms ie. on the 30th day.
 This can put extra financial pressure on your business so you need to plan accordingly.
 This is especially true if the customer requests payment terms of NET 45, 60 or even 90 in the contract - which is unfortunately becoming more common.

-Scott Galloway 8 days ago
+Scott Galloway one month ago

 Approved